lxc/distrobuilder/doc/howto/build.md

 After building the image, the rootfs will be destroyed.

-The `pack-lxd` subcommand can be used to create an image from an existing rootfs.
+The `pack-lxd` sub-command can be used to create an image from an existing rootfs.
 The rootfs won't be deleted afterwards.